wpilibsuite/frc-docs/source/docs/software/commandbased/structuring-command-based-project.rst

 Robot
 -----

-As ``Robot`` (`Java <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/templates/commandbased/Robot.java>`__, `C++ (Header) <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibcExamples/src/main/cpp/templates/commandbased/include/Robot.h>`__, `C++ (Source) <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibcExamples/src/main/cpp/templates/commandbased/cpp/Robot.cpp>`__) is responsible for the program’s control flow, and command-based is an imperative paradigm designed to minimize the amount of attention the user has to pay to explicit program control flow, the ``Robot`` class of a command-based project should be mostly empty.
+As ``Robot`` (`Java <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/templates/commandbased/Robot.java>`__, `C++ (Header) <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibcExamples/src/main/cpp/templates/commandbased/include/Robot.h>`__, `C++ (Source) <https://github.com/wpilibsuite/allwpilib/blob/master/wpilibcExamples/src/main/cpp/templates/commandbased/cpp/Robot.cpp>`__) is responsible for the program’s control flow, and command-based is an declarative paradigm designed to minimize the amount of attention the user has to pay to explicit program control flow, the ``Robot`` class of a command-based project should be mostly empty.
 However, there are a few important things that must be included

 .. tabs::